google-deepmind/mujoco/doc/XMLreference.rst

-:at:`mode`: :at-val:`[fixed, track, trackcom, targetbody, targetbodycom], "fixed"` This attribute specifies how the camera position and orientation in world coordinates are computed in forward kinematics (which in turn determine what the camera sees). "fixed" means that the position and orientation specified below are fixed relative to the parent (i.e. the body where the camera is defined). "track" means that the camera position is at a constant offset from the parent in world coordinates, while the camera orientation is constant in world coordinates.
+:at:`mode`: :at-val:`[fixed, track, trackcom, targetbody, targetbodycom], "fixed"` This attribute specifies how the camera position and orientation in world coordinates are computed in forward kinematics (which in turn determine what the camera sees). "fixed" means that the position and orientation specified below are fixed relative to the parent (i.e., the body where the camera is defined). "track" means that the camera position is at a constant offset from the parent in world coordinates, while the camera orientation is constant in world coordinates.
 These constants are determined by applying forward kinematics in qpos0 and treating the camera as fixed.
 Tracking can be used for example to position a camera above a body, point it down so it sees the body, and